iamthejahid/poke_graphql/README.md

 ### Pre Setup

-For the very first time '''flutter gen-l10n''' input this in terminal and hit enter to generate localization related classes.
+For the very first time ```flutter gen-l10n``` input this in terminal and hit enter to generate localization related classes.
 Though this was not part of the task, I design the whole project for scalable manner.